spacetelescope/crds-docker-testing/README.md

 ### 2. Configure Settings

+Copy '.env.template' to a new file named '.env'.
 If mounting your own test cache data, move/copy these directories into the "cache_volumes" folder:

     * crds-cache-test
     * crds-cache-default-test

-These (and anything else you place inside "cache_volumes") will be mounted into the container at runtime.
-You can always re-sync if necessary from inside the container.

 ```bash
 $ mv crds-cache-default-test/ crds-docker-testing/cache_volumes/.
 $ mv crds-cache-test/ crds-docker-testing/cache_volumes/.
 ```

+These (and anything else you place inside "cache_volumes") will be mounted into the container at runtime.
+You can always re-sync if necessary from inside the container.

-Edit `scripts/user-config` to select an image tag and configure any additional settings:
+Edit `.env` to select an image tag and configure any additional settings:

     * "latest" : built-in test data
     * "slim" : no test data (mount your own)